1995-1996: Stanley Cup Champions

 Nameplates Also unique to the first year are the slightly stylized letters in the nameplates.
 Although similar to the years following, close inspection of the 95-96 nameplates reveals that the stroke width on some letters is varied within the individual letters, while the stroke width on letters the following years is uniform throughout the letter.
 Letter height should be 4".
 Some of the early nameplates are uneven in shape, with almost a handcut look to them, but this seems to go away with the later jerseys.
 The stitching securing the nameplate to the jersey also appears to be a tighter, more even stitch later in the year.

-Outer hem logo The Starter/NHL logo on the outer hem is not a patch and is embroidered all the way through the hem, with a felt backing on the inside of the jersey.
+Outer Hem Logo The Starter/NHL logo on the outer hem is not a patch and is embroidered all the way through the hem, with a felt backing on the inside of the jersey.
 This is also the only year the Starter and NHL logos were incorporated into a single logo, which is rectangular in shape.

 Set Markings There aren't any.